Having done this drive countless times, I’m thrilled to put together my epic guide for the perfect Perth to Exmouth road trip itinerary.

 Stop 1: Coral Bay

-Without much to see between Carnarvon and Coral Bay, head straight here and get yourself into the water.
+Without much to see between Carnarvon and Coral Bay, head straight here and get yourself into the water of the Indian Ocean.
 The beach at Coral Bay is calm, crystal clear and is perfect for snorkelling and diving.

-Walk to the right of Coral Bay’s beach to Skeleton Bay, a reef shark nursery where you can see some shark pups!
+Walk to the right of Coral Bay beach to Skeleton Bay, a reef shark nursery where you can see some shark pups!

 You can also go quad biking on the sand dunes, go out on diving, fishing or boat routs.